Chat with AI

 What does it pay?

 Income protection typically pays you 50%-70% of your normal pre-tax income in regular monthly payments.
-Eleos is on the upper end of the scale, at 70%.
-The 70% figure is roughly equivalent to the pay you would take home after deductions for tax and National Insurance.
+Eleos is on the upper end of the scale, at 65%.
+The 65% figure is fairly close to the pay you would take home after deductions for tax and National Insurance.
 You don’t have to opt for the maximum – if you’re happy with a smaller proportion you’re perfectly entitled to choose it, and it will make the cost of your policylower.

 Self-employment and income tax